 When we agitate soap and water by rubbing our hands together, or scrubbing a washcloth over our body, or scouring a brush over a dish, we tumble those soap and water molecules together with some air.
 The water is doing its best to hold on to itself at the same time as the soap is doing its best to hold on to the water, and so the soap-water-soap trio gets wrapped around little bits of air.
 This happens many, many times and ends up forming a matrix of thousands of tiny bubbles that we call lather or foam or suds or froth.

 The structure of a bubble is almost the exact inverse of the structure of a micelle, the primary mechanism by which soap cleans.
-While both are spheres, they differ in three key ways: what is at their center, what is on their outside, and their size.
+While both are spheres, they differ in four key ways: what is at their center, what is on their outside, their size, and the role of the soap molecules in the structure.
+At the center of a micelle is oil/grime/gunk.
 At the center of a bubble is air.
-At the center of a micelle is oil/grime/gunk.
+The outermost layer of a micelle is composed of the water-attracting heads of the soap molecules.
 The outermost layer of a bubble is composed of the water-repelling tails of the soap molecule.
-The outermost layer of a micelle is composed of the water-attracting heads of the soap molecules.
-Micelles are microscope, measured in nanometers, or ten-millionths of a millimeter.
-Bubbles can range from quite small to the largest bubble on record is over 6 meters in diameter.
+Micelles are microscopic, measured in nanometers, while the largest bubble on record, was over 6 meters in diameter.
+However, it is in the role the soap molecules play in each that gets at the crux of the matter.
+In a micelle, the soap molecules are acting as bridges, linking the oil to water.
+In a bubble, the soap molecules are acting as insulators, keeping the layer of water from evaporating into thin air.

-Soap molecules can either form micelles around oil/grime/gunk OR they can form bubbles around air—but they cannot do both.
-If there are excess soap molecules available beyond what is needed to grab hold of grime, there also is likely to be lather present.
+Soap molecules have a choice.
+They can either form micelles around oil/grime/gunk OR they can form bubbles around air—but they cannot do both.
+With the forces of chemistry, they are more drawn to micelle formation if there is any grime present.
+If there are then excess soap molecules available beyond what is needed to grab hold of grime, there also is likely to be lather present.
 The key point is that the lather structure is not doing the cleaning.
 It does not have that ability.

 There are detergent cleansers that don’t lather

-Because lather does not clean, it is not essential.
-While much of the time lather is harmless even if ineffective, sometimes it is a problem.
-Sometimes we need cleansers not to lather at all.
-One common place this is the case is in automatic dishwashers.
-(This is one of the reasons that we don’t recommend Dr. Bronner’s Sal Suds or Castile Magic Soap for use in the dishwasher.)
+While lather is usually a benign presence, in some situations, it actually gets in the way of cleaning.
+Therefore, there are a class of detergent cleansers that are designed not to lather at all.
+This is the case in automatic dishwashers.
+(This is one of the reasons that we don’t recommend Dr. Bronner’s Sal Suds or Castile Magic Soap for use in the dishwasher.
+They lather too much.)
 Dishwashers aren’t designed to handle bubbles.
 Bubbly detergents might void the warranty or even break the appliance, and you might end up with a big bubbly mess on your kitchen floor.
 Fun for the kids, but not for you.
-Dishwasher detergents certainly cleanse, but they are designed to do so with no lather.
+Dishwasher detergents certainly clean, but they are designed to do so with no lather.

 Snofoam became the basis of the Magic Foam Experience (MFE), which is part of the community engagement outreach at Dr. Bronner’s.
 While sometimes for mud runs the MFE team will use actual soap, the original Snofoam is used at schools and other good fun events.

-Neither the firefighting foam nor the Snofoam were designed to cleanse, but both were really good at lathering.
+Neither the firefighting foam nor the Snofoam were designed to clean, but both were really good at lathering.

 The benefits and purposes of lather